The Honorary Abbot of Wat Phra Dhammakaya

-Phrathepyanmahamuni (Most Venerable Dhammajayo) is the Abbot of Wat Phra Dhammakaya.
-He has devoted the past 47 years to the propagation of Buddhism and Dhammakaya Meditation, which has attracted millions of devotees in Thailand and in 80 branches in 33 countries around the world.
+Most Venerable Dhammajayo is the Honorary Abbot of Wat Phra Dhammakaya.
+He has devoted the past 48 years to the propagation of Buddhism and Dhammakaya Meditation, which has attracted millions of devotees in Thailand and in over 80 branches in 33 countries around the world.
 Living a life of great simplicity and purity, Ven.
 Dhammajayo has contributed billions of baht to public charities, which include financial aid to 30,000 teachers in Southern Thailand, providing requisites and food for mass-ordinations of more than 10,000 monks, twice-yearly in towns and villages throughout Thailand, and offering relief for natural disasters, including floods, hurricanes and tsunamis.
 The magnificent structures at Wat Phra Dhammakaya have been built from public support and without any government funding, and will remain the property of the nation and Buddhism for future generations to come.

 He has done all this through voluntary donations, without a single Baht subsidized by the government.
 His many awards and recognitions from Thailand’s Senate, multiple foreign governments, and Buddhist temples and associations across Asia are a testament to his constant and continuing efforts to promote peace, morality, and dedication to Buddhist principles.

-A great deal of misinformation has been issued by Thailand’s Department of Special Investigations (DSI) in regard to the summons of the Abbot of Wat Phra Dhammakaya, Phrathepyanmahamuni (Most Venerable Dhammajayo).
+A great deal of misinformation has been issued by Thailand’s Department of Special Investigations (DSI) in regard to the summons of the Abbot of Wat Phra Dhammakaya, Most Venerable Dhammajayo.
 This deliberate misinformation has been reported in the local media, with the result that many readers are confused regarding the true circumstances behind this case.

 Find out the truth here.